 - 1. Go to Settings > Image > Image correction. - 2.
-Turn on Barrel distortion correction (BDC). - 3.
-Use the slider to improve the image.
+Turn on EIS.

 Monitor long and narrow areas

 Use corridor format to better utilize the full field of view in a long and narrow area, for example a staircase, hallway, road, or tunnel.